botvsbot/SFMovies/README.md

 * Autocomplete search box for movies
 * Partial search on movie names list all movie names and also drops a market in the map for all movies that match the search
+* Hover over the marker to see the corresponding movie name and location
 * Tooltip on all the map-markers (activated upon click), with information regarding the address and some trivia about the place(fun facts)